Survival Skills You Need

 Presenter: Steve Alden, AIA, of Nemetschek Vectorworks, Inc.

-This presentation will examine the workflows of design-oriented architectural firms and explore their unique implementations of BIM processes.
-Firms discussed will include HKS (Atlanta, GA), Cearnal Andrulaitis Architecture and Interior Design (Santa Barbara, CA), MulvannyG2 Architecture (Bellevue, WA), Division1 (Washington D.C.) as well as others.
-The presentation will highlight the use of BIM technology as an adaptive tool supporting flexible workflows.
+This presentation will examine how BIM fits into traditional design workflows.
+It explores several design-oriented architectural firms and examines their unique implementations of BIM processes.
+Firms discussed will include HKS (Atlanta, GA), Cearnal Andrulaitis Architecture and Interior Design (Santa Barbara, CA), MulvannyG2 Architecture (Bellevue, WA) and Division1 (Washington, DC).
+The presentation will highlight the use of BIM technology as an adaptive tool capable of supporting flexible workflows.

 Presenter: François Lévy, AIA, AIAA, and Author of BIM in Small-Scale Sustainable Design